kiddingkrepublicruler/kiddingk/README.md

-## Welcome to GitHub Pages
+## hello,hows life yo people

-hi,i am kynleigh
+i am kynleigh

 You can use the [editor on GitHub](https://github.com/kiddingkrepublicruler/kiddingk/edit/master/README.md) to maintain and preview the content for your website in Markdown files.